 The Children’s Department of the Guilford Free Library is the place to read, play, learn and grow!
 Here you’ll find everything for children from birth through 6th grade, as well as for the adults who come with them.
 Need to reach the Children’s Department?
 Call us at 203-453-8282 or email us at firstname.lastname@example.org

-Registration for winter events is open now; online, by phone, or in person.
-For a printable version of our winter calendar, click here.
+Registration for spring events is open now; online, by phone, or in person.
+For a printable version of our spring calendar, click here.

 The children’s room was dedicated to a wonderful former librarian, Lana Ferguson, who gave so much to make it what it is today.
 Head on over to our facebook page to see pictures from this meaningful event.

 For 25 years, the nonprofit group Guilford Civic Women has happily funded the Guilford Free Library’s summer reading program, with the reading game and associated events running all summer.
 Here GCW members Amanda Waggoner, Courtney Trotta, Joann Nault, and Lee Beatty present a check to director Sandy Ruoff and children’s librarian Angelina Carnevale, along with patrons Jack, Ivy, and Claire Waggoner, Alexis Vieau, and Annabel Beatty.

 Guilford residents with babies or toddlers are welcome to join our early literacy initiative, 1,000 Books Before Kindergarten.
 A fun program of reading to your children.
 Read books, record titles, receive a book bag, and your children will be set for Kindergarten!
 For more details, click here.
 To sign up, please visit the children’s room.